thinking-with-computers/ludus-spec/README.md

 This is tail recursive, and thus can be optimized by Ludus to run quickly.
 Note that getting something into tail-recursive form often involves introducing a "helper" argument.

 ###### Unresolved design decisions
 * _Looping forms._ Is it worth building in looping forms, e.g. Clojure's `loop`/`recur`?
 Or Logo's `repeat`?
 Part of this is a pedagogical decision about managing early turtle graphics, e.g. `repeat 4 { forward (50); right (90) }` vs `repeat (4, fn () -> { forward (50); right (90) })`.
-I think my preference is for the functional version, but I can see an argument for special syntax here.
-One nice thing about a `loop`/`recur` construct may be that it can enforce tail recursion (which we should not do for functions).
+I think my preference is for the functional version of `repeat`, but I can see an argument for special syntax here.

+As for direct looping, one nice thing about a `loop`/`recur` construct may be that it can enforce tail recursion (which we should not do for functions).
 That said, we can introduce `recur` as a reserved word which will raise an error if it is not in tail position in a function expression.
 Nevertheless, consider the following:
 ```
 fn map {
   (f, source) -> loop (source, []) with {